muhammadali74/autoware.privately-owned-vehicles/Simulation/CARLA/ROS2/src/road_shape_publisher/README.md

 ## Road Shape Publisher
 Simulates EgoLanes and EgoPath using ground truth data from CARLA Python API, publishes
--  ground truth points in BEV metric coordinate relative to vehicle `std_msgs/Float32MultiArray`
--  same data as above in `nav_msgs/Path` for visualization
+-  `nav_msgs/Path` relative to vehicle frame for visualization and for use by PathFinder